Iwao Takamoto

-Iwao Takamoto (April 29, 1925 – January 8, 2007) was a Japanese-American animator, television producer, and film director.
-He began his career as a production and character designer for Walt Disney Animation Studios films such as Cinderella (1950), Lady and the Tramp (1955), and Sleeping Beauty (1959).
-Later, he moved to Hanna-Barbera Productions, where he designed a great majority of the characters, including Scooby-Doo and Astro, and eventually became a director and producer.
+Iwao Takamoto (April 29, 1925 – January 8, 2007) was a Japanese-American animator, character designer, television producer, and film director.
+After his family had been sent to the California internment camps in the early 1940s, Takamoto learned to draw, presented his sketchbook to Walt Disney Animation Studios and was hired on the spot.

+Noted for his career as a production and character designer for Disney, on films including Cinderella (1950), Lady and the Tramp (1955), and Sleeping Beauty (1959), Takamoto subsequently moved to Hanna-Barbera Productions, where he designed a great majority of the characters, notably the characters Scooby-Doo and Astro.
+He eventually became a director and producer.

 Early life and career

 Takamoto was born in Los Angeles, California.
 His father emigrated from Hiroshima to the United States for his health, and returned to Japan only once, to marry his wife.
 At 15 years of age, Takamoto graduated from Thomas Jefferson High School in Los Angeles.

-After the bombing of Pearl Harbor and signing of Executive Order 9066, Takamoto's family, like many Japanese-Americans, was forced to move to the Manzanar internment camp in early 1940s.
+After the bombing of Pearl Harbor and signing of Executive Order 9066, Takamoto's family, like many Japanese-Americans, was forced to move to the Manzanar internment camp in the early 1940s.
 They spent the rest of World War II there, and it was at the camp that Takamoto received basic illustration training from two co-internees who were former Hollywood art directors.

 To get a break from camp life Takamoto became a laborer, picking fruit in Idaho.

-Takamoto first entered the cartoon world after the end of the war.
+Takamoto entered the cartoon world after the end of the war.
 Without the benefit of a formal portfolio of his work, he created a sketchbook of, by his own admission, "everything I saw."
 It was based on this sketchbook that he applied to work at the Disney studios.

 He was hired as an assistant animator by Walt Disney Animation Studios in 1945.
 Takamoto eventually became an assistant to Milt Kahl.
 He worked as an animator and character designer on such titles as Cinderella (1950), Peter Pan (1953), Lady and the Tramp (1955), Sleeping Beauty (1959), and One Hundred and One Dalmatians (1961).